cda-tum/mqt-core/extern/dd_package/README.md

 ### System Requirements

-Building and running have been tested under Linux (Ubuntu 18.04, 64-bit).
+Building (and running) is continuously tested under Linux (Ubuntu 18.04) using gcc-7.4, gcc-9 and clang-9, MacOS (Mojave 10.14) using AppleClang and gcc-9, and Windows using MSVC 15.9.
-The implementation should be compatible with any current version of g++/cmake that supports C++11.
+However, the implementation should be compatible with any current C++ compiler supporting C++11 and a minimum CMake version of 3.10.

+It is recommended (although not required) to have [GraphViz](https://www.graphviz.org) installed for visualization purposes.

 ### Build and Run

 To build the package and run a small demo execute the following (several *.dot files will be created in the working directory which will be automatically converted to SVG if GraphViz is installed).
 ```
-$ mkdir build
-$ cd build
+$ mkdir build && cd build
-$ cmake ..
+$ cmake .. -DCMAKE_BUILD_TYPE=Release
-$ make
+$ cmake --build . --config Release
 $ ./test/dd_example
 Circuits are equal!
 00: √½